Knowledge Quarter, Liverpool: Liverpool Science Park

 Liverpool Science Park, between Mount Pleasant and Brownlow Hill, was established in 2006 and is home to over 60 science, technology and knowledge-based businesses.
 The park provides offices and laboratories across three buildings.
-Some of the businesses include LJMU’s Astrophysics Research Institute; the University of Liverpool’s Institute of Infection, Veterinary and Ecological Sciences; the Innovation Agency; the National Measurement Laboratory and the Manufacturing Technology Centre’s northern England base.
+Some of the businesses include LJMU's Astrophysics Research Institute; the University of Liverpool’s Institute of Infection, Veterinary and Ecological Sciences; the Innovation Agency; the National Measurement Laboratory and the Manufacturing Technology Centre's northern England base.
+In May 2025, Liverpool Science Park reached back full laboratory occupancy again after letting 5,000 sq ft of lab space to Pierian, ReNewVax, and another University of Liverpool spin-out.